aliig/arkserversuite/README.md

 ## Features

 - Automated server updates and restarts.
 - Scheduled tasks for server maintenance such as destroying wild dinos and sending announcements.
+Sends configurable warnings to users prior to task execution.
+- Send welcome messages to users who join the ARK server
 - Discord integration for sending server logs and update messages.
 - Customizable server settings through `config.yml`.